mattermost/docs/source/collaborate/send-messages.rst

 .. tip::

-  - When you send messages in a channel, depending on the `channel actions configured </collaborate/create-channels.html>`__, specific words in the post can trigger a prompt to run a playbook.
+  - When you send messages in a channel, depending on the :doc:`channel actions configured </collaborate/create-channels>`, specific words in the post can trigger a prompt to run a playbook.
 Access **Channel Actions** from the channel name drop-down menu in the center pane to see what automatic actions have been configured for the current channel.
   - Using a RTL plugin, Mattermost can automatically detect and display messages written using right-to-left scripts, such as Arabic, Hebrew, or Persian.
 Your system admin must install the `RTL Plugin <https://github.com/QueraTeam/mattermost-rtl>`__ to enable this functionality.
-  - `Mattermost Professional or Enterprise <https://mattermost.com/pricing>`__ customers can `edit or delete messages <#edit-or-delete-messages>`__ after sending them if the system admin hasn't restricted the ability to do so using `advanced permissions </onboard/advanced-permissions.html>`__.
+  - `Mattermost Professional or Enterprise <https://mattermost.com/pricing>`__ customers can `edit or delete messages <#edit-or-delete-messages>`__ after sending them if the system admin hasn't restricted the ability to do so using :doc:`advanced permissions </onboard/advanced-permissions>`.

 Draft messages
 --------------